-With the Bottle supplied, run approx 5 drops of oil into the top of the bearing house.
+Oil the bearing - with the syringe supplied, run approx 5 drops of oil into the top of the bearing house.

-Wipe the sub-platter spindle surface to ensure that it is absolutely clean and very gently insert the sub-platter into the bearing house (If the oil does not overflow when the spindle touches the bottom then try 2 drops at a time till you just achieve overflow - wipe away excess oil) and then place the platter on top.
+Insert the sub-platter - Wipe the sub-platter spindle surface to ensure that it is absolutely clean and very gently insert the sub-platter into the bearing house (If the oil does not overflow when the spindle touches the bottom then try 2 drops at a time till you just achieve overflow - wipe away excess oil) and then place the platter on top.